Skip to main content

 • Treatment with insecticides and rodenticides alone is seldom sufficient; attention must be paid to good hygiene and structural maintenance.

-10.2 Appendix B List and description of common pests
+7.2 Appendix B list and description of common pests

 Houseflies can transmit intestinal worms, or their eggs and are potential vectors of disease such as dysentery, gastro-enteritis, typhoid, cholera and tuberculosis.
 They will frequent and feed indiscriminately on any liquefiable solid food, putrefying material or food stored for human consumption.

 Flies have rapid, prolific breeding habits and high mobility.
-In order to break the lifecycle, control measures should be directed against larval and adult flies.
+To break the life cycle, control measures should be directed against larval and adult flies.

 Cockroaches are common in premises associated with the production or handling of food.
 Gregarious and nocturnal they spend the day hiding in cracks and crevices around areas such as sinks, drains, cookers, the back of cupboards and in refrigerator motor compartments.
 They favour buildings with service ducts and complex plumbing installations which allow them to travel freely.

 Cockroaches are potential vectors of diseases such as dysentery, gastroenteritis, typhoid and poliomyelitis.
-Their diet is omnivorous and includes fermenting substances, soiled dressing, hair, leather, parchment, wallpaper, poo and food for human consumption.
-The latter may be contaminated either by the mechanical transfer of causative agents of disease from the insect’s body, or by transmission in the poo.
+Their diet is omnivorous and includes fermenting substances, soiled dressing, hair, leather, parchment, wallpaper, faeces and food for human consumption.
+The latter may be contaminated either by the mechanical transfer of causative agents of disease from the insect’s body, or by transmission in the faeces.

 A high standard of hygiene will deny sources of food and hiding places.